 A certain characteristic in a large population has a distribution that is symmetric about the mean m.
-If 68 percent of the distribution lies within one standard deviation d of the mean, what percent of the distribution is less than m + d ?
+If 68 percent of the distribution lies within one standard deviation d of the mean, what percent of the distribution is more than m-d?

 The question asks what percent of the distribution is more

 than m-d.
 If you picture it like a typical bell curve, m-d is on the left and the question asks for everything to the right of that point.

 The population within one standard deviation is 68% (both to the right and the left of the center of the bell curve.)
 That means half of 68% accounts for the distance from m-d to m: 34%.
 Then you need everything else that's greater than m, which is half of the entire distribution, or 50%.
 50+34 = 84%.

 [Not meaning to confuse, but in my head I actually something similar to icandy's way: